 International General Certificate of Secondary Education (IGCSE)

 The IGCSE is the world’s most popular international qualification for 14 to 16-year-olds.
 It is recognised by leading universities and employers worldwide and is an international passport to progression and success.
 Students start preparing for it in Grade 9 and sit for the exam in Grade 10.
+(Please take a look at the relevant brochure here.)

 High School Diploma